Social Security Benefit Eligibility Attorney in Pennsylvania

 You will not receive benefits automatically.
 If you believe that you are eligible, you must file an application to begin the process.
 You can file an application at your local Security office in person, via phone, or online at https://www.ssa.gov/ – alternatively, our Pennsylvania benefits eligibility attorneys can do it for you.
 Some claims have time limitations so you should act quickly.
 It is also important to note that filing a claim is just the first step in an often long and difficult process.

-Schedule an appointment with us by calling (610) 595-4917.
+Schedule a free appointment with us by calling (610) 595-4917.
 We can provide the assistance you need with your Social Security disability case.

 Qualifying for Disability Benefits